-When it comes to website design, the options are practically limitless and inspiration is everywhere.
+When it comes to website design, the options are practically limitless – after all, web design inspiration is everywhere.

 It sure feels overwhelming, especially if you’re not a graphic design professional.

 With that in mind, here is a little website design inspiration to help you overcome designer’s block and create a truly stunning website.

 The best website designs, for example:

 - Utilize whitespace

 - Understand current web standards

 - A/B test

 - Communicate your brand identity through your design